Duct Leakage Test in Bellmawr, NJ

 The most frequent source of duct air leakage is the joints.
 Ductwork uses many metal pieces pressed together with tight fittings and metal bands, but these joining points are rarely airtight.

-Many energy auditors verify duct leakage by feeling around the ducts and using a small tool to assess the opening size at the joints.
-If your duct system wasn’t sealed using mastic and approved tape, there is a strong chance that air leaks are occurring.
+Many energy auditors look for leaks by feeling the ducts and using a small tool to evaluate how wide the gaps at the joints are.
+If your duct system has not received sealing with mastic and approved tape, leakage is very probable.

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-If your home in Bellmawr, NJ fails its duct leakage test, you are likely facing inflated heating and cooling costs — along with increased strain on your HVAC system.
-Meeting the 3–4 CFM requirement is important not just for compliance, but for safeguarding your home’s comfort and long-term energy efficiency.
+If your home in Bellmawr, NJ does not pass a duct leakage test, you are likely paying more than necessary for heating and cooling — and placing long-term strain on your HVAC equipment.
+Meeting the 3–4 CFM requirement is significant not only for meeting local code but also for maintaining optimal comfort and efficiency in your home.

 Local Energy Audits — affordable duct leakage test in Bellmawr, NJ

 Local Energy Audits is proud to serve customers across Bellmawr, NJ and the nearby communities.
-We specialize in identifying and addressing duct leakage and energy inefficiencies using blower door tests and duct leakage tests.
-Whether you’re constructing a new home or optimizing an existing one, we’re here to help.
+We specialize in pinpointing duct leakage and energy inefficiencies using blower door tests and duct leakage tests.
+Whether you’re constructing a new house or upgrading your current one, we’re here for you.

 The Duct Leakage Test Steps Explained